padmaja-s/padmaja-s/README.md

 **About me:**

-8+ years of work experience in the IT industry with specialization in Program manager, Project manager, Software Engineer, Data Analyst.
+8+ years of work experience in the IT industry with specialization in Program manager, Software Engineer, QA.

 [LinkedIn](https://www.linkedin.com/in/padmaja-senapati/)